fnandop/agent-framework-pocs/README.md

 This PoC was built using the following repositories as reference and documentation:

-- **[agent-framework](https://github.com/fnandop/agent-framework)** — Fork of the [Microsoft Agent Framework](https://github.com/microsoft/agent-framework) used as the core agent runtime, including AG-UI hosting, handoff workflows, and ChatClientAgent
+- **[agent-framework](https://github.com/microsoft/agent-framework)** — The [Microsoft Agent Framework](https://github.com/microsoft/agent-framework) used as the core agent runtime, including AG-UI hosting, handoff workflows, and ChatClientAgent
-- **[interview-coach-agent-framework](https://github.com/fnandop/interview-coach-agent-framework)** — A prior project that served as a starting point for the multi-agent handoff pattern, MCP client integration with Aspire, and the AG-UI endpoint wiring
+- **[interview-coach-agent-framework](https://github.com/Azure-Samples/interview-coach-agent-framework)** — An Azure Samples project that served as a starting point for the multi-agent handoff pattern, MCP client integration with Aspire, and the AG-UI endpoint wiring

 ---